-- 456 In the above, storylines have been presented in contrast to probabilistic - representations of uncertainty.
-However, if storylines are to provide an - 458 alternative scientific paradigm for the construction of regional climate change - information, they must be somehow reconcilable with the conventional, - 460 probabilistic approach, in order to effectively bridge between climate science - and climate impacts, and from the global to the local scale. - The narrative description of the regional climate risk problem in the previous - section is represented graphically in Figure 4.
-Figure 4 is a directed acyclic - 464 graph, which means that the climate risk problem can be represented - mathematically as a causal network [47,48].
-This observation provides the
+In the above, storylines have been presented in contrast with probabilistic representations of uncertainty.
+However, if storylines are to provide an alternative scientific paradigm for the construction of regional climate change information, they must be somehow reconcilable with the conventional, probabilistic approach, in order to effectively bridge between climate science and climate impacts, and from the global to the local scale.

-- key to reconciling storyline and probabilistic approaches.
-Following [48], a - joint probability of n variables $P(x_1,...,x_n)$ can be expressed as the product of - 468 conditional probabilities $P(x_i \mid pa_i)$, where pa_i are the 'parent' factors - 469 influencing x_i , according to
+The narrative description of the regional climate risk problem in the previous section is represented graphically in figure 4.
+Figure 4 is a directed acyclic graph, which means that the climate risk problem can be represented mathematically as a causal network [47,48].
+This observation provides the key to reconciling storyline and probabilistic approaches.
+Following [48], a joint probability of n variables $P(x_1, ..., x_n)$ can be expressed as the product of conditional probabilities $P(x_i | pa_i)$ , where $pa_i$ are the 'parent' factors influencing $x_i$ , according to

-470

-$$P(x_1, ..., x_n) = \prod_i P(x_i | pa_i).$$

-(1)
+$$P(x_1,\ldots,x_n) = \prod_j P(x_j|pa_j).$$ (5.1)

-- The representation (1) factorizes the uncertainty, which is extremely useful - when the different uncertainties have rather different characteristics, as in - 473 the climate risk problem.
-A storyline $x_i = x_i'$ for a particular i can be defined by - 474 imposing that particular condition within (1), represented symbolically by \hat{x}'i , - 475 which leads to [48, pp. 72-73]
+The representation (5.1) factorizes the uncertainty, which is extremely useful when the different uncertainties have rather different characteristics, as in the climate risk problem.
+A storyline $x_i = x_i'$ for a particular i can be defined by imposing that particular condition within (5.1), represented symbolically by $\hat{x}'i$ , which leads to [48, pp. 72-73]

-- 477 The expression (2) is thus a truncated factorization of the expression (1) for - 478 the unconditional probability, representing a blend of probabilistic and - deterministic factors.
-Multivariate storylines can be treated by repeated - 480 application of this procedure.
-In this way, storylines can be cast within the - 481 context of a probabilistic framework. - We illustrate this for the system represented in Figure 4.
-The traditional - scenario-driven prediction problem aims to estimate the joint probability of - 484 the climate state conditional only on the climate forcing F:
+The expression (5.2) is thus a truncated factorization of the expression (5.1) for the unconditional probability, representing a blend of probabilistic and deterministic factors.
+Multivariate storylines can be treated by repeated application of this procedure.
+In this way, storylines can be cast within the context of a probabilistic framework.

-485
+We illustrate this for the system represented in figure 4.
+The traditional scenario-driven prediction problem aims to estimate the joint probability of the climate state conditional only on the climate forcing F

-$$P(H, D, R, G, S \mid F)$$
+$$P(H, D, R, G, S|F).$$ (5.3)

-.
-(3)